-Antarctic Cruises December 2021
+Antarctica Cruises December 2021

 It's high summer and the penguin rookeries are fully populated and in full swing, while humpbacks are starting to arrive and seals are sighted more regularly.

-Antarctic Cruises January 2021
+Antarctica Cruises January 2021

 To enjoy a packed itinerary January is a great time to visit, with its long summer days and warmth (warm by Antarctica standards).
 The recession of the ice opens up more …

-Antarctic Cruises February 2021
+Antarctica Cruises February 2021

 With +21 hours of daylight a day and calm weather, February is a fascinating month to experience awe-inspiring camping and capture spectacular photography.
 You'll also get to …